Tomella/elvis-mh370/README.md

-# Elvis MH370 #
+# Elvis Bathy #

-Exposing bathymetry data gathered from the MH370 search.
+Exposing bathymetry data gathered from the Bathy search.

 ### What is this repository for? ###